I’m going to go out on a limb and assume a few things about us.

 Girl, I get it!

 Hi.
-My name is Cindy Molchany, and I LOVE teaching freelancers, virtual assistants, and entrepreneurs how to grow their businesses online.
+My name is Cindy Molchany, and I LOVE working with female entrepreneurs who run their business mostly on their own and teach them how to grow their businesses online.

 Before I share with you how I can help you, let me share a little bit of my own personal journey for context.